rental car coverage

 CarMatch Rental Coverage® is available in 32 states

 To get CarMatch, you need to have comprehensive and collision on your policy.
-Currently this coverage is available to Esurance customers in Alabama, Arizona, Arkansas, Colorado, Florida, Idaho, Illinois, Iowa, Georgia, Kansas, Louisiana, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Washington, West Virginia, and Wisconsin.
+Currently this coverage is available to Esurance customers in Alabama, Arizona, Arkansas, Colorado, Florida, Idaho, Illinois, Iowa, Georgia, Kansas, Louisiana, Maine, Maryland, Massachusetts, Michigan, Minnesota, Missouri, Nevada, New Jersey, New Mexico, North Dakota, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Dakota, Tennessee, Texas, Washington, West Virginia, and Wisconsin.
 If you add it to your policy and your car goes into the shop or is stolen, CarMatch can provide the full rental cost of a comparable vehicle for up to 45 days or $3,000 — whichever comes first.

 Buying additional car insurance for your rental vehicle